knu2xs/dev-summit-2020-feature-engineering/README.md

-# dev-summit-2020-feature-engineering
+# Dev-Summit-2020-Feature-Engineering

-Supporting documentation and examples for Feature Engineering presentation at teh 2020 Esri Developer Summit.
+Supporting documentation and examples for Feature Engineering presentation at the 2020 Esri Developer Summit.

 ## Project Organization
 ------------